 Vpered KoZa!
-Can Navalny mobilise the Coalition of the Fed Up? | STOLYPIN
+Can Navalny mobilise the Coalition of the Fed-Up? | STOLYPIN

 This is the real battle: to inspire and unite KoZa, to give it enough hope to overcome the Kremlin’s calculated balance of apathy and fear, and – perhaps hardest of all – to find a way of turning street power into political change without forcing a soft authoritarianism to become a hard one.
 It’s just the start of a long journey.

-Mark Galeotti is director of the consultancy Mayak Intelligence and also an honorary professor at UCL School of Slavonic & East European Studies
+Mark Galeotti is director of the consultancy Mayak Intelligence and also an honorary professor at UCL School of Slavonic & East European Studies.

 Register